10 Strategies for Dealing with Dementia and Anger Issues

-Sometimes it seems like seniors with Alzheimer’s disease or dementia get angry at the drop of a hat.
+Sometimes it seems like seniors with Alzheimer’s disease or dementia become angry at the drop of a hat.

-Most likely, they’re suddenly reaching a breaking point because of built-up frustrations from everyday tasks.
+Most likely, they’re reaching a breaking point due to accumulated frustration from everyday tasks.
 This might be the root cause of aggressive behavior or angry outbursts.

 To reduce these “dementia and anger” flare-ups, they need help to decrease their stress and feelings of overwhelm.